Go to content (click on Intro)

 Official activity with prior registration

-Providing students with stills to identify the possible ethical implications of their research, to examine and analyse the possible ways to carry out research in a way that respects the rights and values of the participants and to take the most suitable decisions as the case may be.
+Providing students with the skills for identifying the ethical implications of their research; for examining and analysing possible ways to carry them out in a way that respects the rights and values of those involved in research, and for making the most appropriate decisions depending on the case.

 Credits (hours): 1 (10)